nataxcan/pytorch-qrnn/README.md

+> Notes from person who forked this repo (nataxcan):
+>
+> the original codebase used outdated features, this repo
+> is meant to be able to run and train properly on Nvidia GPUs

 # Quasi-Recurrent Neural Network (QRNN) for PyTorch

 Updated to support multi-GPU environments via `DataParallel` - see the the `multigpu_dataparallel.py` example.